dzhintl/bb-server-pr-conflicter/README.md

 ```

 ### Config file
-The main config file consists of 2 sections:
+The main config file consists of the following sections:
 ```json
 [BB-WEBHOOK]
 CONFIG={